 Rules For A Successful Whale Shark Tour in Mexico

 With such a sharp increase in tourists coming to visit the whale sharks, it is essential that people are aware of the rules for visiting them.
 They’re important not only to protect the whale sharks but also to keep tourists safe!”Judith Morales of WWF’s Mesoamerican Reef Program.

 - Do not use any tanning lotion or oils before swimming with whale sharks.
 Try to find coral reef safe sunscreen that will not be harmful to fish and coral and are biodegradable & oxybenzone free!

 - Never, ever, ever touch the whale shark.
-Not only is it’s skin very sensitive but it can make the creatures avoid contact with humans in future
+Not only is it’s skin susceptible, but it can make the creatures avoid contact with humans in the future.

 - Keep a distance of 13 feet or 4 meters from the whale shark at all times.
 They are big, so no need to get any closer!

-- Ensure whoever you go with is full licensed, compliant and follows the rules.
-The Mexican Army can, and does, detain boats who break these rules.
-I can say with certainty that Mexico Whale Shark tours follows the rules and were very firm with them.
+- Ensure whoever you go with is fully licensed, compliant, and follows the rules.
+The Mexican Army can and does, detain boats who break these rules.
+I can say with certainty that Mexico Whale Shark tours followed the rules and were very firm with them.
 No exceptions.